 We all know that Christmas officially begins on Christmas Eve, but when does Christmas end?

-On the Feast day of the Epiphany, January 6, the Church celebrates the event where the Magi, also called the Three Wise Men or Three Kings, traveled from the East to pay homage to the newborn King, Jesus Christ.
+On the Feast of the Epiphany (celebrated either on January 6 or on the Sunday between January 2 and January 8), the Church celebrates the event where the Magi, also called the Three Wise Men or Three Kings, traveled from the East to pay homage to the newborn King, Jesus Christ.
 Many Catholics believe that this is the date when the Christmas season officially ends, being the end of the 12 days of Christmas.

-However, according to the Roman Catholic Calendar for 2013, Ordinary Time doesn’t officially begin until the Monday after the Feast of the Baptism of the Lord, which this year falls on the Sunday after the Epiphany.
+However, according to the Roman Catholic Calendar for 2014, Ordinary Time doesn’t officially begin until the Monday after the Feast of the Baptism of the Lord, which falls on the Sunday after Epiphany.
 This means that the Christmas season actually extends beyond the “Twelve Days of Christmas.”

-In older traditions (which are still kept in the liturgical calendar of the Extraordinary Form of the Mass) Christmas lasted until Candle-mas, or the Feast of the Purification of Mary and the Presentation of Jesus, which isn’t until February 2nd.
+In older traditions (which are still kept in the liturgical calendar of the Extraordinary Form of the Mass) Christmas lasted until Candle-mas, or the Feast of the Purification of Mary and the Presentation of the Lord, which isn’t until February 2nd.
 This marked the end of a long 40 day “Christmastide” that corresponded to the 40 days of Lent.
-This was the day that Mary entered the temple with the Child Jesus when her days of purification after giving birth were fulfilled (according to the Mosaic law) and when Simeon made his well-known prophecy about Mary and the Child.
+On February 2nd the Church celebrates the day that Mary entered the temple with the Child Jesus when her days of purification after giving birth were fulfilled (according to the Mosaic law) and when Simeon made his well-known prophecy about Mary and the Child.
 It is called “Candle-mas” because of Simeon’s prophecy of Jesus being a light for the Gentiles.

 Confusing?
 You bet.
 Unfortunately the confusion is not cleared by going deeper into Church history.